bianxm/discord-priceIsRight/README.md

 Start your message with $pir or @<the bot> to call it, continued with the following commands:
 <pre>
 * '... start [Amazon url]': Start a round.
 The sender of this message will be the quizmaster, and won't be allowed to submit a guess.
+* '... test [a number]': Start a round with the price to be guessed set as the given number.
+For testing purposes
 </pre>
 The quizmaster can do the following:
 <pre>